jeezcalmdown88/sysx/README.md

 # sysx
-System-X is toy-assembly-like language, written in core Python on a rainy night, just for fun.
+System-X a is toy-assembly-like language, written in core Python on a rainy night, just for fun.